 The benefits of long-term care insurance, when related to costs of care for day care, in-home care, assisted living, nursing home, and memory care, may be easier to rationalize from a long-term financial planning perspective.
 Unlike automobile insurance, which we never hope to use, the likelihood of using long-term care insurance is greater due to the complexities and complications of health.
 Purchasing long-term care insurance may be advantageous depending on the age and health of the applicant.
 Not all qualify and some are approved but rated for pre-existing conditions.
 The financial ability to privately fund care expenses is another consideration that may then lead to a later discussion about Medicaid planning.

 How does health affect financial planning and estate planning?
-Consulting an elder care consultant or caregiving advocate may be beneficial in responding to this question.
+Consulting a caregiving advocate may be beneficial in responding to this question.
 Experts in these areas who have served as professional fiduciaries are able to offer significant insight into the ability to implement financial or estate plans.
 They are also able to comment on plans that were derailed by unexpected complications.
 These experts have years of experience as court-appointed guardians, conservators, medical or financial power of attorney, trustee, personal representative, or care manager.
 Many have worked with certified financial planners, estate, elder law, probate attorneys and the healthcare industry.

 The High Probability of Needing Care

-One in four Americans is diagnosed with multiple chronic conditions, those that last one or more years, require ongoing medical attention, or limit activities of daily living.1 The number rises to 3 in 4, or 75%, of Americans aged 65 and older.2 Examples of chronic conditions, are high blood pressure, arthritis and orthopedic conditions, stroke, cancer, diabetes, and pulmonary or breathing concerns.
+One in four Americans is diagnosed with multiple chronic conditions, those that last one or more years, require ongoing medical attention, or limit activities of daily living.
+(1) The number rises to 3 in 4, or 75%, of Americans aged 65 and older.
+(2) Examples of chronic conditions, are high blood pressure, arthritis and orthopedic conditions, stroke, cancer, diabetes, and pulmonary or breathing concerns.
 A significant portion of individuals have yet to complete their power of attorney documents.

 Being diagnosed with multiple chronic health conditions is associated with higher care costs for prescription drugs, physician visits, and general medical care.
 Approximately 71% of the total healthcare spending in the United States is associated with care for Americans with more than one chronic condition.2